England Ireland Find Havens

 Image: Peter Trimming via CC BY 2.0

-Waypoints are sequenced from south to northwestward and finally northward into Southampton Water to the docks, as follows:
+Waypoints are sequenced from south to northwest and finally northward into Southampton Water to the docks, as follows:

-• • Commencing South of Foreland Point, the easternmost point of Isle Of Wight
+• • Commencing South of Foreland Point, the easternmost point of the Isle of Wight

 • • Passing around Foreland close outside east of the 'Bembridge Ledge' east cardinal mark